-These courses are offered every semester in both online and hybrid modes and are required to earn the AA degree.
-Students have the option of taking these courses in either their first or second year.
+These courses are offered in different semesters (including summer terms) in both online and hybrid modes and are required to earn the AA degree.
+Course offerings are dependent on availability that may change each term.
 Academic advising is available to help students determine the best fit for them given their academic readiness.